 Arbor Day history

 Arbor Day is an annual celebration of trees.
-The first Arbor Day took place in 1872 in Nebraska at the suggestion of businessman J. Sterling Morton.
-His son, Joy Morton, founded The Morton Arboretum 50 years later.
+The first Arbor Day took place in 1872 in Nebraska.
+Joy Morton would go on to found The Morton Arboretum 50 years later.

 In many states, including Illinois, Arbor Day is the last Friday in April.
 Some states and nations have other dates.
 Learn more about the history of Arbor Day.